The-Aether-Team/Enhanced-Extinguishing/docs/CONTRIBUTING.md

 10. Start developing!

-If you have any questions or issues, or would just like to discuss The Aether: Enhanced Extinguishing's development, feel free to [join us on Discord](https://discord.gg/aethermod).
+If you have any questions or issues, or would just like to discuss Enhanced Extinguishing's development, feel free to [join us on Discord](https://discord.gg/aethermod).

 ## Writing commits
 If you are looking to commit to your fork and don't know how, make sure to read up on your relevant Git tutorial.

 Once you're ready to commit, there are some things to know about our commit styling.
-The Aether: Enhanced Extinguishing makes uses of conventional commits.
+Enhanced Extinguishing makes uses of conventional commits.
 To understand this, we recommend you read up on [Semantic Versioning](https://github.com/Gilded-Games/.github/blob/main/references/VERSIONING.md) first, and then our [Conventional Commit](https://github.com/Gilded-Games/.github/blob/main/references/COMMITS.md) standards.

-It is important to use conventional commits because The Aether: Enhanced Extinguishing's workflow depends on them for code review and changelogs.
+It is important to use conventional commits because Enhanced Extinguishing's workflow depends on them for code review and changelogs.
 Not using it makes management of contributions more difficult.

 It is also important to understand semantic versioning as we recommend avoiding breaking changes, and also avoiding anything that could lead to future breaking changes being made.